Dekelino/Trollo/README.md

 ## Step 2

-Run `ng serve` for a dev server.
+Go to Visual Studio and run `ng serve`.
 Navigate to `http://localhost:4200/login`.
 The application will automatically reload if you change any of the source files.

 ## Step 3

-Have fun testing our website.
+Have fun testing our task manager website.